Indoor activities for toddlers and preschoolers are generally easy to do. But sometimes they get super boring.

 It doesn’t have to be limited to the season or holiday (though those are incredibly cute!) – these are crafts for anytime.

 - Tin Can Drums

 - Photo Montage

 - Tinted Mason Jars

 - Tissue Paper Flowers

-I think I’ll keep adding to this list as we do more and more indoor activities.
+I think I’ll keep adding to this list as we do more and more indoor activities with toddlers and preschoolers.